Thijmen Blokzijl: Club career

 Blokzijl joined the youth teams of Groningen at the age of 11 and was first called up to the senior squad in May 2021.

 Blokzijl made his Eredivisie debut for Groningen on 8 January 2023 in a game against Excelsior.
+On 14 May 2025, he scored his first goal for Groningen during stoppage time in a 2–2 draw against Ajax, causing the latter to drop to second place in the league with one match remaining.

 International career

 He represented Netherlands at the 2022 UEFA European Under-17 Championship, where they were the runners-up.